SamMachariaPhD/exam-system-docs/docs/getting-started/installation.md

 # Installation Guide

-Get DEEPS up and running on your system in minutes with our comprehensive installation guide.
+Get DEEPS up and running on your system for testing and evaluation.

+!!! warning "Experimental System Notice"
+    DEEPS is currently in development/testing phase.
+Use only with dummy data.
+You are responsible for your own data security and handling.
+This is a personal research project exploring academic data processing approaches.

 ## :material-download: Download DEEPS